Extending simple monotone drawings: Cylindrically monotone arrangements

-The situation for general arrangements of cylindrically monotone pseudosegments is different.
-When we look at the arrangement $\mathcal{A}$ of five pseudosegments in Figure~\ref{fig04_nonextendable} we can easily verify that every monotone curve connecting $a$ and $b$ has to intersect some pseudosegment of $\mathcal{A}$ twice and so $\mathcal{A}$ is not extendable.
-It is the smallest example that we know of where the points~$a$ and $b$ do not lie on any of the curves.
+Figure~\ref{fig04_nonextendable} provides an example of an arrangement $\mathcal{A}$ of five pseudosegments and a pair of points $a$, $b$ such that every cylindrically monotone curve connecting $a$ and $b$ has to intersect some pseudosegment of $\mathcal{A}$ twice.
+This means that $\mathcal{A}$ is not $(a,b)$-extendable.
+This example is the smallest that we know of where the points~$a$ and $b$ do not lie on any of the curves of~$\mathcal{A}$.